silverapp/silver/docs/guides/adding-a-new-payment-processor.md

 pip install -e .  # Install your payment_processor development project as a linked dependecy
 ```

-- Add the payment_processor to your INSTALLED_APPS in your silver_project's settings file
+Add the payment_processor to your INSTALLED_APPS in your silver_project's settings file:

 ```python
 INTERNAL_APPS = [